H9306/H9306/README.md

 - 👋 Hi, I’m @H9306
 - 👀 I’m interested in .artificial intelligence
-- 🌱 I’m currently learning ...c language
+- 🌱 I’m currently learning ...data structures and algorithms in c++
-- 💞️ I’m looking to collaborate on ...learning html
+- 💞️ I’m looking to collaborate on ...learning full stack web development and machine learning
 - 📫 How to reach me ...9416532133

 <!---